Olugbon to Tinubu: Advisory role not enough for traditional rulers

-THE Vice-chairman of the Oyo State Council Of Obas and Chiefs, His Imperial Majesty, Oba Francis Olushola Alao, the Olugbon of Orilegbon, has called on President Bola Ahmed Tinubu to ensure that the role he assigns to traditional rulers in governance goes beyond advisory.
+THE Vice-chairman, Oyo State Council of Obas and Chiefs, Oba Francis Olushola Alao, the Olugbon of Orilegbon, has called on President Bola Tinubu to ensure that the role he assigns to traditional rulers in governance goes beyond advisory.

 He made the call in his congratulatory message to Nigerians on the 63rd Independence Day celebration.

-“As a strategic stakeholder, we are closer to the people and we know their concerns.
+“As strategic stakeholders, we are closer to the people and we know their concerns.
 For example, the British government did not relegate their monarchical institution to their constitution,” he stated.

-Empathizing with Nigerians in this trying period, he canvassed support for President Tinubu noting that there are glaring signals that the country has a better future with the way the President is administering the nation.
+Empathising with Nigerians in this trying period, he canvassed support for Tinubu, noting that “there ware glaring signals that the country has a better future with the way the President is administering the nation.”

 He urged Nigerians to coexist peacefully and support government efforts in repositioning the country.

-The statement reads, “As we celebrate this milestone, we must reflect on the legacies of our past heroes and their sacrifice for the country.
+The statement read in part, “As we celebrate this milestone, we must reflect on the legacies of our past heroes and their sacrifice for the country.
 It is more important than ever to work together to reposition the county to reclaim its lost glory.
 We all have a role to play in this, from traditional rulers to government at all levels and citizens.”

 Disclaimer